nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Geolocation Manager can cross verify that the components of the host are still intact or if anything is plugged out.
 Plugging out components can decrease the quality of location.
 Host hardware composition comprises TPM EK, GNSS sensor hardware id, Mobile sensor hardware id (IMEI), Mobile-SIM IMSI.
 Note that e-SIM does not have the plugging out problem like standard SIM but could be subject to e-SIM swap attack.

 ## Workload Identity Agent Geolocation Gathering Workflow

 This described process below is run periodically (say every .5 minutes or 30 seconds for frequently mobile hosts such as smartphones; say every 5 minutes for less frequently mobile hosts such as laptops; say every 50 minutes for stationary hosts) to check if the host's location has changed and get an attested location.

 * Workload Identity Agent gathers the location (1) directly from host-local location sensors (e.g., GNSS) which provide a hardware attested location and/or (2) using existing Operating System (OS) APIs which gathers a composite location from location providers (e.g. Google, Apple).
 Location has a quality associated with it.
 For example, IP address based or Wi-Fi based location is of lower quality as compared to other sources.
-If the location is gathered only using existing OS APIs, it may be done in the workload (thick client) or browser extension (thin client).

 * For each of the registered workload IDs (or website URL), based on the configured location policy (precise, approximated within a fixed radius, geographic region based indicating city/state/country - TODO 2), the location is converted appropriately to a workload id specific location.
 For thin clients (browser clients), the workload id is website URL.
 This ensures that the privacy of the workload is preserved, while still allowing for geolocation enforcement.